-7.1 Three Series system
+7.1 Five Series system

-MSM has three series of faculty, known as series I, II and III.
-Faculty appointed to series I are eligible to receive multi-year appointments and must be full-time.
+MSM has five series of faculty, known as series I, II, III, IV and V. Faculty appointed to series I are eligible to receive multi-year appointments and must be full-time.
 They participate in all three areas of academic endeavors.
 Faculty appointed in series II must be at least 50% time and are given appointments for one - three years in length.
 They have major responsibility in at least two but not necessarily all three area of academic endeavors.
-Series III is reserved for part-time faculty who provide less than 50% effort and volunteer faculty.
-The paid faculty are appointed to terms of one year or less, and volunteer faculty are appointed to two-year terms.
+Series III is reserved for part-time faculty who provide less than 50% effort.
+The paid faculty are appointed to terms of one year or less.
+Series IV are volunteer faculty who have paid faculty appointments at other LCME accredited medical schools or regionally accredited universities/colleges.
+Series V are volunteer faculty who do not hold faculty appointments at other institutions, but contribute to MSM in one or more areas of academic endeavor.